Land Trust Example & Definition: What it is and How it Works

 The process for setting up a land trust is fairly similar to the process for forming any other type of trust.
 For the guarantor, the bulk of the work will be deciding what land or property belongs in the trust, coming up with the terms of the trust, and naming a trustee and beneficiary.

-However, once the framework is established, it’s often simply a matter of creating a trust agreement, which will officially enter the property into the land trust.
+However, once the framework is established, it’s often simply a matter of creating a trust agreement, which will officially enter the property into the trust.
 An estate planning attorney is typically the best person to assist with drawing up these documents.
 They will be able to help walk you through the process from start to finish.

 FAQs about land trusts